ihmeuw/cascade-at/docs/user/concepts/commandflow.rst

 .. _stream-out-prevalence:

-**Stream Out Prevalence** The simplest use of Dismod-AT is to ask it to run the ODE on known rates and produce prevalence, death, and integrands derived from these.
+**Stream Out Prevalence** The simplest use of Dismod-AT is to ask it to run the ordinary differential equation on known rates and produce prevalence, death, and integrands derived from these.

   1. *Precondition* Provide known values for all rates over the whole